-Important Farmland The planning area is contiguous with existing zoned urban land and the need and justification is supported by a sound evidence base addressing agricultural capability and sustainability and is either for: a minor adjustment to 'round off an urban boundary', or if demonstrated through a Department approved local strategy that no other suitable alternate land is available, and if for housing, that substantial movement has been made toward achieving required infill Common the targets within existing urban growth area boundaries.
+Important Farmland The planning area is contiguous with existing zoned urban land and the need and justification is supported by a sound evidence base addressing agricultural capability and sustainability and is either for: a minor adjustment to 'round off an urban boundary', or • if demonstrated through a Department approved local strategy that no other suitable alternate land is available, and if for housing, that substantial movement has been made toward achieving required infill targets within existing urban growth area boundaries.
+Common and targets within existing urban growth area boundaries.